tobiasHeinke/monostyle/README.md

   <dt>-a, --autofix </dt>
   <dd>Apply autofixes.
 This also does an update if the changes are external.</dd>
   <dt>-o, --open</dt>
-  <dd>Open a file in a text editor if the report has a severity higher than specified.
+  <dd>Open the reported files in a text editor.
+      Optionally only if the report has a severity higher than specified.
       Please check if your editor of choice is available (else please make a I/PR to add it).
   </dd>
 </dl>